Your application must be made up of:

 - Location plan – which shows the site area and its surrounding context.
 This can be purchased online from one of the Planning Portal's accredited suppliers either as part of the application process, or separately, and then attached to the application.

-- Site Plan (sometimes known as a block plan) – which shows the proposed development in detail and can be purchased from one of the Portal’s four accredited suppliers.
+- Site Plan (sometimes known as a block plan) – which shows the proposed development in detail and can be purchased from one of the Portal’s accredited suppliers.

 - An ownership certificate A, B, C or D must be completed stating the ownership of the property.